 This link will provide you with resources that cover best practices for data collection.
 With thanks to WIHEA for providing these resources.

-Take a look at the trans-inclusive teaching guidance.
+Take a look at the trans-inclusive teaching guidanceLink opens in a new window.
 This resource provides a starting point for staff and students wishing to make the student learning experience inclusive for trans & gender diverse students.